dalonsoa/SRUK_Research_Computing_Workshop/README.md

 If you already have Python, you still need to do a couple of things.

 1. Make sure your Python version is 3.4 or higher.
 To check which python version you have, keep reading.
-2. Make sure you can access Python from the Terminal/Console/PowerShell - we'll call this with the generic name "the shell".
+2. Make sure you can access Python from the Terminal/Console/PowerShell - we'll call this with the generic name of "shell".
 To do so, open a shell and type `python --version`.
 If you get an error or a number that is not >3.4, then your python is not correctly configured (or the version is not high enough).
 I suggest you move to the next section.
 In some systems, you might need to use `python3 --version`.
 3. If you reach this point, then you can now [install the dependencies](#installing-the-dependencies)

 ## Installing Python from scratch

 If you haven't used Python much - or nothing at all - chances are you want a brand new Python installation in your system.
-We want the newest Python version, which at the time of writing this guide is 3.8.
+Let's install the newest Python version, which at the time of writing this guide is 3.8.
 How to do that depends on your operative system:

 - **Linux**: You will need to use the package manager of your distribution.
 For Ubuntu, this will require you to open a shell and run `sudo apt install python3`.
 For other distributions, it will depend...
-Most likely, this will not be Python 3.8, but 3.7 - or even 3.6!
+In some cases, this will not be Python 3.8, but 3.7 - or even 3.6!
 That's Ok as long as it is >3.4.
 - **Windows and MacOS**: Go to [python.org](https://www.python.org), the oficial Python distribution, and download the installer appropriate for your OS.
 You can get Python by other means (Microsoft Store, Hombrew, MacPorts, Anaconda...).
 Don't bother and go to the basics.

 **WARNING for WINDOWS USERS**: During the installation is absolutely essential that you **check the box that says "Add to PATH"**.
 Without this, your Python installation will not be found.